-The latest attack by TeamTNT uses monitoring tool Weave Scope to gain administrative access to cloud environments.
+The latest attack by TeamTNT uses the monitoring tool Weave Scope to gain administrative access to cloud environments.
 The TeamTNT attack targets Docker, Kubernetes, Distributed Cloud Operating System (DC/OS), and AWS Elastic Compute Cloud instances.
 TeamTNT has a history of compromising cloud environments with a variety of tools and attack methods.

-With this method TeamTNT can avoid deploying malicious code or modifying the tool being utilized.
+With this method, TeamTNT can avoid deploying malicious code or modifying the tool being utilized.
 The tool in question, Weave Scope, is used to monitor and administer cloud environments using a centralized dashboard.
 It allows TeamTNT to perform reconnaissance activity by viewing the configuration of the various systems as well as provide backdoor access.

 Download this free ebook on "Everything you need to know to create an Effective Incident Response Plan."

 The attack chain starts by identifying exposed Docker API ports and then launching the creation of a privileged container running a clean Ubuntu image.
 The new container is configured to mount the file system used by the target server.
-The initial setup has the new malicious container download and install various cryptominers.
+The initial setup has the new malicious container download and installs various crypto miners.
 TeamTNT then sets ssh with a privileged user account and uses the curl command to download Weave Scope.
 From there, the threat actor sets up Weave Scope per the instructions provided by the vendor.